J-E-J-S/benchling-tutorial/sequencing/sequencing.md

 * Determine the sequence fidelity of the construct against the trace.

 ### Steps:
-1. Import the pMmpylT.gb file
+1. Import the pMmPylT.gb file
 2. Click 'Annotations' (right hand vertical toolbar)
     a) Click 'Auto annotate' button to identify plasmid features by searching all libraries
 3. Create a new feature library by clicking on 'Edit feature libraries' within the Annotations tab